jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

   });
 ```

-Run `node src/server.js` and check out the URL in your browser, `http://localhost:4000/`.
+Run `nodemon -r esm src/server.js"` and check out the URL in your browser, `http://localhost:4000/`.
 You can run several queries to test your API in the GraphQL Playground, just like you can test your REST API endpoints with Postman.

 Back to the resolver functions!
 We have resolver functions for all the fields in the `Query` and `Mutation` type.
 If you're following the tutorial step by step, you might have noticed this is a one-to-many relationship.
 One Author has many books, and many books belong to one author.
 Resolving the field in `Author`, and `Book` type enables us to get the right data when we have nested queries such as this: